Marilena-C/Travel-Planner_Project1/README.md

 The main project goal was to build an interactive, polished and responsive web app that uses at least two server APIs.

 The main challenge on this project was organising our code development via github.
 As it was our first collaborative project, we initially struggled engaging github collaboration features and did run into problems with our repo.
 However, with intervention from instructors and personal and collaborative research, we overcame that initial struggle.
 Also, we did spend a lot of time on deciding what specific API to implement, which stole from our development time.
-Meanwhile, with great team spirit, we did the redeem time.
+Meanwhile, with great team spirit, we did redeem time.

 in future project, we will strive to make such technical decisions (like API type or library) early on, so that we can craft and solidify our project ideas before actual development.